Bar Kokhba Revolt: Siege and fall of Betar

-According to Jewish tradition, Betar was breached and destroyed on Tisha B'Av, (Note: The ninth day of the Hebrew month of Av.) the same date commemorating the destruction of the Jerusalem Temple.
-After the conquest and slaughter of the defenders, the site was destroyed and never rebuilt.
-The Jerusalem Talmud describes the bloodshed at Betar as immense, stating that the Romans "went about slaughtering them until a horse sunk in blood up to its nostrils, and the blood carried away boulders that weighted forty sela until it went four miles into the sea", even though Betar was "forty miles distant from the sea."

-Betar's fall effectively marked the end of the Roman campaign in Judea's hill country, though the war continued as Roman forces pursued remaining rebels in other regions.
-According to Lamentations Rabbah, Hadrian established three guard posts–in Hammat, Bethlehem, and Kefar Lekitaya—to capture Jewish rebels attempting to flee.
-He dispatched heralds announcing that Jews in hiding should come out to receive a reward from the emperor.
+The fall of Betar effectively ended the Roman campaign in Judea's hill country, though the war continued as Roman forces pursued remaining rebels in other regions.
+According to Lamentations Rabbah (51), Hadrian established three guard posts–in Hammat, Bethlehem, and Kefar Lekitaya—to intercept Jewish rebels attempting to flee.
+He dispatched heralds announcing that Jews in hiding should come out to receive a reward.
 Those who complied were surrounded and killed in the Valley of Beit Rimmon.
 (Note: The identification of these locations has been the subject of scholarly debate.
 Kefar Lekitaya has been identified by some with Khirbet al-Kut, near Ma'ale Levona, while others associate it with Beit Liqya, located along the Emmaus–Jerusalem road.
 Hammat has been variously proposed to correspond to Hamat Gader in the Galilee or Hammata near Emmaus in Judea.
 Similarly, the Valley of Bet Rimmon has been located either in the Lower Galilee, near Wadi Ramana, or in Judea, near the village of Rimon, south of Ba'al-hazor.)
-According to scholar William Horbury, these guard posts probably marked the boundary of the area surrounding Jerusalem from which Jews were now excluded.
+Historian William Horbury has suggested that these posts marked the boundary of the area surrounding Jerusalem from which Jews were henceforth excluded.